Nitin-Sagar-B/PCI-data-story-of-Telangana/README.md

 In conclusion, this study reveals a **dynamic** and **complex** economic narrative of Telangana's PCI growth from 2015 to 2024.

-> “Per capita income is a crucial measure of a country's economic success.” — [Famous Economist]
+> "The most important thing for a country's economic growth is the welfare of its people, which is reflected in their per capita income." — [Amartya Sen]

 ### 📚 Data Sources:
 - NITI Aayog Database